An easy and delicious orange loaf, with a fresh orange drizzle on top. Wonderfully moist cake and full of orange flavour.

 Oranges – I think navel oranges are nicest with a loaf like this.
 You’ll need about 2 medium navel oranges, though I’ve included the measurements for the amount of zest and juice, so you don’t have to guess.
 Technically, any orange will work just fine here.

 Heavy Cream (35% b.f.) – The addition of a small amount of heavy, whipping cream to this loaf adds a really nice richness, as well as a bit more fat, which is always good for moistness and texture of loaves like this.
 I recommend using it if you have it.
 If you don’t, I would suggest 10% half and half cream would be the next best option.
 I haven’t tested this recipe with milk or non-dairy milk alternatives.

 Butter – Butter is used for best flavour.
 You can use salted or unsalted butter here.
-If you’d prefer not to use butter, you can substitute an equal amount of any neutral tasting cooking oil.

 This batter is really easy to mix up.
 Be sure to mix well for the times specified, as detailed in the recipe instructions.
 I like to line my loaf pan with parchment paper, that covers the bottom and long sides of the pan.
 It makes it a breeze to remove the loaf after baking.
 (Be sure to run a knife along the short ends before removing, though).

 Once baked, poke the top of the loaf all over with a skewer, inserting it in about 1 – 1 1/2 inches.
 Pour the warm orange syrup over top of the loaf while it is still hot.
 It will soak into the loaf a bit, as well as glazing the top with a bright orange flavour.

 - Room temperature eggs are important for the quality of the loaf, so be sure to take them out of the fridge 30 minutes before starting the recipe.